ING Group 2019 SREP process completed

 ING is a global financial institution with a strong European base, offering banking services through its operating company ING Bank.
 The purpose of ING Bank is empowering people to stay a step ahead in life and in business.
 ING Bank’s more than 52,000 employees offer retail and wholesale banking services to customers in over 40 countries.

 ING Group shares are listed on the exchanges of Amsterdam (INGA NA, INGA.AS), Brussels and on the New York Stock Exchange (ADRs: ING US, ING.N).

-Sustainability forms an integral part of ING’s corporate strategy, which is evidenced by ING Group shares being included in the FTSE4Good index and in the Dow Jones Sustainability Index (Europe and World) where ING is among the leaders in the Banks industry group.
+Sustainability forms an integral part of ING’s strategy, evidenced by ING’s ranking as a leader in the banks industry group by Sustainalytics.
+ING Group shares are included in the FTSE4Good Index and in the Dow Jones Sustainability Index (Europe and World), where ING is also among the leaders in the banks industry group.

 IMPORTANT LEGAL INFORMATION

 Elements of this press release contain or may contain information about ING Groep N.V. and/ or ING Bank N.V. within the meaning of Article 7(1) to (4) of EU Regulation No 596/ 2014.